THE TED AND LORETTA ROGERS FOSTER CARE COMFORT KIT PROGRAM

 – Abby, age 9

-The Ted and Loretta Rogers Foster Care Transition Program provides high-quality backpacks (“comfort kits”) filled with age appropriate items and supplies to these children and youth as they face one of the most overwhelming experiences of their lives.
+The Ted and Loretta Rogers Foster Care Comfort Kit Program provides high-quality backpacks (“comfort kits”) filled with age appropriate items and supplies to these children and youth as they face one of the most overwhelming experiences of their lives.

 The Foundation is extremely grateful for any items our corporate partners can contribute to make these comfort kits even better our children.